kubernetes/website/content/en/docs/reference/command-line-tools-reference/kubelet.md

 <td colspan="2">--add-dir-header</td>
 </tr>
 <tr>
-<td></td><td style="line-height: 130%; word-wrap: break-word;">If true, adds the file directory to the header of the log messages (DEPRECATED: will be removed in a future release, see <a href="https://github.com/kubernetes/enhancements/tree/master/keps/sig-instrumentation/2845-deprecate-klog-specific-flags-in-k8s-components"> here </a>.)</td>
+<td></td><td style="line-height: 130%; word-wrap: break-word;">If true, adds the file directory to the header of the log messages (DEPRECATED: will be removed in a future release, see <a href="https://github.com/kubernetes/enhancements/tree/master/keps/sig-instrumentation/2845-deprecate-klog-specific-flags-in-k8s-components">here</a>.)</td>
 </tr>

 <tr>
 <td colspan="2">--address string&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Default: 0.0.0.0 </td>
 </tr>
 <tr>
 <td></td><td style="line-height: 130%; word-wrap: break-word;">The IP address for the Kubelet to serve on (set to <code>0.0.0.0</code> or <code>::</code> for listening in all interfaces and IP families)  (DEPRECATED: This parameter should be set via the config file specified by the Kubelet's <code>--config</code> flag.
-See <a href="https://kubernetes.io/docs/tasks/administer-cluster/kubelet-config-file/"> kubelet-config-file </a> for more information.)</td>
+See <a href="https://kubernetes.io/docs/tasks/administer-cluster/kubelet-config-file/">kubelet-config-file</a> for more information.)</td>
 </tr>

 <tr>
 <td colspan="2">--allowed-unsafe-sysctls strings</td>
 </tr>
 <tr>
 <td></td><td style="line-height: 130%; word-wrap: break-word;">Comma-separated whitelist of unsafe sysctls or unsafe sysctl patterns (ending in <code>&ast;</code>).
 Use these at your own risk.
 (DEPRECATED: This parameter should be set via the config file specified by the Kubelet's <code>--config</code> flag.
-See <a href="https://kubernetes.io/docs/tasks/administer-cluster/kubelet-config-file/"> kubelet-config-file </a> for more information.)</td>
+See <a href="https://kubernetes.io/docs/tasks/administer-cluster/kubelet-config-file/">kubelet-config-file</a> for more information.)</td>
 </tr>

 <tr>
 <td colspan="2">--alsologtostderr</td>
 </tr>
 <tr>
-<td></td><td style="line-height: 130%; word-wrap: break-word;">Log to standard error as well as files (DEPRECATED: will be removed in a future release, see <a href="https://github.com/kubernetes/enhancements/tree/master/keps/sig-instrumentation/2845-deprecate-klog-specific-flags-in-k8s-components"> here </a>.)</td>
+<td></td><td style="line-height: 130%; word-wrap: break-word;">Log to standard error as well as files (DEPRECATED: will be removed in a future release, see <a href="https://github.com/kubernetes/enhancements/tree/master/keps/sig-instrumentation/2845-deprecate-klog-specific-flags-in-k8s-components">here</a>.)</td>
 </tr>

 <tr>
 <td colspan="2">--anonymous-auth&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Default: true</td>
 </tr>
 <tr>
 <td></td><td style="line-height: 130%; word-wrap: break-word;">Enables anonymous requests to the Kubelet server.
 Requests that are not rejected by another authentication method are treated as anonymous requests.
 Anonymous requests have a username of <code>system:anonymous</code>, and a group name of <code>system:unauthenticated</code>.
 (DEPRECATED: This parameter should be set via the config file specified by the Kubelet's <code>--config</code> flag.
-See <a href="https://kubernetes.io/docs/tasks/administer-cluster/kubelet-config-file/"> kubelet-config-file </a> for more information.)</td>
+See <a href="https://kubernetes.io/docs/tasks/administer-cluster/kubelet-config-file/">kubelet-config-file</a> for more information.)</td>
 </tr>

 <tr>
 <td colspan="2">--authentication-token-webhook</td>
 </tr>
 <tr>
 <td></td><td style="line-height: 130%; word-wrap: break-word;">Use the <code>TokenReview</code> API to determine authentication for bearer tokens.
 (DEPRECATED: This parameter should be set via the config file specified by the Kubelet's <code>--config</code> flag.
-See <a href="https://kubernetes.io/docs/tasks/administer-cluster/kubelet-config-file/"> kubelet-config-file </a> for more information.)</td>
+See <a href="https://kubernetes.io/docs/tasks/administer-cluster/kubelet-config-file/">kubelet-config-file</a> for more information.)</td>
 </tr>

 <tr>
 <td colspan="2">--authentication-token-webhook-cache-ttl duration&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Default: <code>2m0s</code></td>
 </tr>
 <tr>
 <td></td><td style="line-height: 130%; word-wrap: break-word;">The duration to cache responses from the webhook token authenticator.
 (DEPRECATED: This parameter should be set via the config file specified by the Kubelet's <code>--config</code> flag.
-See <a href="https://kubernetes.io/docs/tasks/administer-cluster/kubelet-config-file/"> kubelet-config-file </a> for more information.)</td>
+See <a href="https://kubernetes.io/docs/tasks/administer-cluster/kubelet-config-file/">kubelet-config-file</a> for more information.)</td>
 </tr>

 <tr>
 <td colspan="2">--authorization-mode string&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Default: <code>AlwaysAllow</code></td></td>
 </tr>
 <tr>
 <td></td><td style="line-height: 130%; word-wrap: break-word;">Authorization mode for Kubelet server.
 Valid options are AlwaysAllow or Webhook.
 Webhook mode uses the SubjectAccessReview API to determine authorization.
 (DEPRECATED: This parameter should be set via the config file specified by the Kubelet's --config flag.
-See <a href="https://kubernetes.io/docs/tasks/administer-cluster/kubelet-config-file/"> kubelet-config-file </a> for more information.)</td>
+See <a href="https://kubernetes.io/docs/tasks/administer-cluster/kubelet-config-file/">kubelet-config-file</a> for more information.)</td>
 </tr>

 <tr>
 <td colspan="2">--authorization-webhook-cache-authorized-ttl duration&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Default: <code>5m0s</code></td>
 </tr>
 <tr>
 <td></td><td style="line-height: 130%; word-wrap: break-word;">The duration to cache 'authorized' responses from the webhook authorizer.
 (DEPRECATED: This parameter should be set via the config file specified by the Kubelet's <code>--config</code> flag.
-See <a href="https://kubernetes.io/docs/tasks/administer-cluster/kubelet-config-file/"> kubelet-config-file </a> for more information.)</td>
+See <a href="https://kubernetes.io/docs/tasks/administer-cluster/kubelet-config-file/">kubelet-config-file</a> for more information.)</td>
 </tr>

 <tr>
 <td colspan="2">--authorization-webhook-cache-unauthorized-ttl duration&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Default: <code>30s</code></td>
 </tr>
 <tr>
 <td></td><td style="line-height: 130%; word-wrap: break-word;">The duration to cache 'unauthorized' responses from the webhook authorizer.
 (DEPRECATED: This parameter should be set via the config file specified by the Kubelet's <code>--config</code> flag.
-See <a href="https://kubernetes.io/docs/tasks/administer-cluster/kubelet-config-file/"> kubelet-config-file </a> for more information.)</td>
+See <a href="https://kubernetes.io/docs/tasks/administer-cluster/kubelet-config-file/">kubelet-config-file</a> for more information.)</td>
 </tr>

 <tr>